Ireland becomes an increasingly popular investment destination, particularly after the Brexit, and more investments will be allocated here.

 This outperforms many places, like Singapore, where rental incomes provide a yield of not even 3% in average.

 Yields reaching 5% to 8% in a developed country is great and rarely heard off.

 The Irish property market crashed and was unstable for several years after 2008, affecting its economy badly.

 You might have heard about the “PIIGS” countries (Portugal, Italy, Ireland, Greece, and Spain) that experienced most of the biggest struggles.

 But the Irish economy and property market have caught up and the prices have increased tremendously over the past years, outperforming many other European countries, such as the UK.

 The rental income tax is 20% up to EUR 67,000.

 You’ll need to pay a rental income tax of 40% on everything above EUR 67,000.

-Foreigners have no issues to buy properties or land in Ireland, which makes it a great place to invest.
+Foreigners have no particular issues in buying apartments, villas, or land in Ireland, which makes it a great place to invest.

 Ireland struggled hard during the economic crisis in 2008, and the following years, but has caught up and the property prices have surged.